 Best season to visit : November to March

 Please provide us your contact number and convenient time, our expert will call back to you.

-i) Sub-Himalayan Light Alluvial Semi-Evergreen forests in the northern parts.
+- a) Sub-Himalayan Light Alluvial Semi-Evergreen forests which can be found in the northern parts of the park.

 Manas National Park Wildlife Packages

 |Duration||14 nights & 15 days|

 |Destinations Covered||Kolkata/Delhi - Guwahati- Nameri National Park - Jorhat- Gibbon Wildlife Sanctuary - Kaziranga National Park - Guwahati- Manas National Park - Guwahati - Delhi|